-In the introduction to the 2003 edition of The King’s English, Matthew Parris reminds us that, “There is no authority.
+In the introduction to the 2003 edition of The King’s English, Matthew Parris reminds us that “There is no authority.
 English is not a managed language.
 Nobody is in charge.”
 Over time, English speakers themselves become the authority.
 Some accepted conventions sound very natural, like saying “I’m good” instead of “I’m well.”
 Through their ubiquity, they’ve become an accepted part of the language.

-Now what about “between you and I”?
+So, what about “between you and I”?
 Technically, it should be “between you and me.”
 However, the phrase “between you and I” has become accepted as an idiom of its own.
 Even Shakespeare used it!
 Confusing “me” and “I” is one of the most common grammar problems.
 Using the word “I” can sound learned and elite; however this leads to it being overused when it’s actually incorrect.
 This problem is called hypercorrect incorrectness.

 The “you and me” problem is more confusing when there are two objects, like in the sentence “Thanks for inviting my husband and I to dinner.”
 If you’re ever unsure, here’s a simple trick.
 Omit the first person mentioned and see how it sounds.
 If you said, “Thanks for inviting I to dinner,” it sounds wrong.
 Whoops.
 Without two people, it is easier to use your ear to hear if “I” or “me” is grammatically correct.